 New research from The Journal of Alternative and Complementary Medicine found that as people consume more medical cannabis, they take fewer pills.
-That means fewer over-the-counter medications, such as Tylenol and Pepto-Bismol.
-But it also means fewer prescription pills, which is where the real costs are.
+Certainly, that means fewer over-the-counter medications, such as Tylenol and Pepto-Bismol.
+But, it also means fewer prescription pills, which is where the real costs are.

 The Savings are Real

 This isn’t breaking news.
 Researchers found evidence that medical cannabis lowered prescription drug use way back in 2013, when Medicare saved $165.2 million thanks to the passing of medical cannabis legislation in 17 states.
 The researchers extrapolated the data and estimated that if all 50 states had implemented similar weed laws, Medicare would have saved $468 million that year alone.

 This research was published three years ago.
 It looked at ailments that medical cannabis was legally allowed to treat then: anxiety, depression, psychosis, sleep disorders, glaucoma, nausea, pain, seizures, and spasticity.
 Today, there are far, far more.
 And because people can buy cannabis over-the-counter, the likelihood that cannabis is reducing our pill consumption by lowering purchase of other over-the-counter drugs is exponentially higher.
 Moreover, this lowers the need for trips to the doctor, which further lowers overall healthcare costs.